What will happen if I die without a will?

 Will I have to go to Court?+

 The short answer is no, you do not have to Court.
 However, this will depend very much on whether you and your partner can negotiate and come to amicable agreements.
 Our family law teams are happy to mediate and help with negotiations.
 However, if you are unable to come to an agreement with your partner, then the only solution is to go to Court.
+Should this be the case then we can support you through this process, you will not be alone.

 What about arrangements for children on separation?+

 If you have a child or children, you and your partner should try to come to an agreement on child arrangements.
-Sometimes this can be difficult and the family law team at Downs can help mediate discussions, especially when it comes to issues like who will support the child(ren) financially, where will the child(ren) live, and how much time the child(ren) will spend with each parent.
+Sometimes this can be difficult and the family law team at Downs can help with discussions, especially when it comes to issues like who will support the child(ren) financially, where will the child(ren) live, and how much time the child(ren) will spend with each parent.
 Some of these arrangements should be made legally binding and we can help prepare the paperwork for that.
-If it is not possible to come to an agreement through mediation, experienced solicitors at Downs can represent you in Court.
+If it is not possible to come to an agreement through negotiations , experienced solicitors at Downs can represent you in Court.

-Can I get Legal Aid?+
+Can I get Legal Aid to help pay for my divorce?+

 Depending on your financial situation, you can get Legal Aid.
 If your income is low and your financial means are limited, you may be entitled to waive some of your court or tribunal fees.
 There are numerous eligibility criteria, based on your income, savings and benefits.
 However, as a general rule, if you earn £1,170 or less a month before tax, then you are eligible.
 Also, you can receive Legal Aid, if you are separating from an abusive partner.